iMissile/Self.Writing/Notes/DataScience_notes.md

 - Learning. [rstudio4edu.
 A Handbook for Teaching and Learning with R and RStudio](https://rstudio4edu.github.io/rstudio4edu-book/)
 - [Supplement to Shiny in Production](https://kellobri.github.io/shiny-prod-book/)
 - [Interpretable Machine Learning.
 A Guide for Making Black Box Models Explainable.](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar
+- [What They Forgot to Teach You About R](https://rstats.wtf/index.html).
+The stuff you need to know about R, besides statistical analysis.
+- COOL!
+[Rapid R Data Viz Book](https://billster45.github.io/rapid_r_data_vis_book/) by Bill Cockerill. [$8.1 What is Process Mining?](https://billster45.github.io/rapid_r_data_vis_book/process-mining.html#what-is-process-mining)

 # VPN